Sijenn/Flaskblog/README.md

 The Blog web application is meant for users to create blogs by signing up, be able to view other blogs, delete, update and view comments on those blogs.

-1. Health blogs
-2. Educatinal blogs
-3. Scientific blogs
-4. Technology blogs

-A user can select any of the categories from the navbar to view the blogs on these categories

 ##  User Stories
 1. As a user one can create blogs after sign up and sign in.